Brook CP School Governors’ Annual Statement in relation to the 2021/2022 academic year

 Governors review all relevant policies on a programmed basis to ensure that all guidance is current and up to date.
 Special attention is paid to ensure that the school complies with the Department of Education’s mandatory policy list and the Local Authorities’ recommended list.

-Data is made available to governors through termly meetings with both verbal and written presentations followed by question and answer sessions with the headteacher and members of the senior leadership team enabling the governors to benchmark their data against similar schools, the Local Authority and schools nationally.
+Data is made available to governors with both verbal and written presentations followed by question and answer sessions with the headteacher and members of the senior leadership team, enabling the governors to benchmark their data against similar schools, the Local Authority and schools nationally.
 Emphasis is placed on pupil progress across all ability groups including vulnerable groups and on the effective use of our Pupil Premium Grant.

 Members of the governing board have attended training on school finance management, and the budget is monitored effectively through regular review.